khj1977/geometry_math/README.md

 Author investigated about material mechanics and thus, some time duration, investigation of fluid would be done by some chunk of times.

+# Modelling and mesoscopic physics

+We have paticle.
+We have high speed CPU/GPU.
+Just implement particle.
+We don't need physics then?
+No. Actually, particle is not atom but virtual particle which express some set of molecule of parter, air or other fluid.
+This is assumed to be some mesoscopic physics and virtual physical particle.
+The author thinks that this is some kind of hypothesis and physical modelling.
+Although it would be different from ordinary physics, it would be some kind of physics.
+Hypothesis.
+The author thinks that is a core of physics.

 # Math is dry?

 There are arguments such that math is dry and just calculation.
 I don't think so.
 Math can expresses how vehicle moves.
 Using math, aeroplane flys. iPad text?
 Moving objects?
 Gaming?
 Partially agree.
 I think point is Squeak, processing or Swift Playground.
 Think math critically, make it as program, visualize, think and analyze.
 Using iPad may makes student passive, though I think what maker think is correct.
 Then, you may understand and could feel what is math.
 Can you enjoy music?
 The author thinks that's the same.